Upcoming Trainings

 BCCAN offers all trainings at no cost unless otherwise indicated.
 To suggest a topic of interest, please contact us at admin@bccan.org

 Cindy will provide 2 hours of clinical supervision each month for up to 10 individuals, utilizing trauma informed supervision and reflective supervision models.
-Therapists must commit to a minimum of 6 months, with the possibility to continue.

 Cindy’s career includes providing individual and group therapy to children, adolescents, and adults in several settings; clinical leadership roles in several victim services agencies; and training and consultation for multiple organizations around the region.